liquibase/liquibase-percona/README.md

 *   The minimum Java runtime version is now Java 1.8.
 *   Liquibase 4.2+ is supported.
 *   Support for older liquibase versions has been dropped.
+*   The XML namespace for this extension is now "http://github.com/liquibase/liquibase-percona".
+This only is affecting you, if you use the [UsePercona flag](#usepercona-flag).

 ### Version 1.7.1 (????-??-??)